Proposed United States acquisition of Greenland: 21st century

 The United States, Russia, and China increased their attention to Greenland and Arctic geopolitics in the early 21st century.
 American secretary of state Hillary Clinton and her Russian counterpart Sergey Lavrov attended the 2010 Arctic five meeting.
 Rasmus Nielsen said in 2019, "The last couple of years we can see a bigger focus and also involvement that the U.S. wants to have [in Greenland].
 You can feel that the U.S. is really waking up to Arctic reality—partly because of Russia, partly because of China".

 In 2020, the United States opened a consulate in Greenland (pictured) for the first time in more than 60 years.

-American ambassador to Denmark James P. Cain wrote in 2007 that Greenlandic independence was inevitable.
-His country had the opportunity to influence the structure of a new nation so should prepare by directly communicating with Greenland as the island gains autonomy.
-Ongoing American educational, cultural, and scientific programs strengthened relations with the future country and kept China out, Cain wrote.

 The island is still important to American and NATO security; Walter Berbrick of the Naval War College said in 2019, "Whoever holds Greenland will hold the Arctic.
 It's the most important strategic location in the Arctic and perhaps the world".
 The United States emphasizes Greenland's North American geography, and American diplomatic and military officials and the United States Geological Survey (USGS) often visit the island.
 In 2018 the Americans reestablished the United States Second Fleet, responsible for the North Atlantic; Berbrick proposed basing the fleet in Greenland, and Under Secretary of Defense for Policy John Rood signed an agreement to invest in dual-use infrastructure.
 Henrik Breitenbauch of the University of Copenhagen said that the agreement, which Greenland welcomed, was part of increasing American emphasis on defending North America.
 The island could be where the United States builds the new strategic Arctic port that the National Defense Authorization Act for Fiscal Year 2020 mandates.

 In 2019, Greenland asked the United States for an aerial survey.
 Planned before but occurring after the Trump administration purchase proposal, the United States Navy used hyperspectral imaging over Garðar and the USGS interpreted the data to search for mineral resources.
 Greenland, in April 2020, accepted a $12.1 million American grant.
 In December 2019, Denmark approved a Trump administration request for a consulate in Greenland.
 Opened during World War II and closed in 1953, the consulate reopened in June 2020, a day after the administration announced that it would build a new icebreaker fleet.
-Nick Solheim of the Wallace Institute for Arctic Security said that the two acts "are the most monumental things we’ve done in Arctic policy in the last 40 years".
+Nick Solheim of the Wallace Institute for Arctic Security said that the two acts "are the most monumental things we've done in Arctic policy in the last 40 years".